 Organize your stay Chad

 Subdivisions.
 Banknotes are in denominations of 500, 1,000, 2,000, 5,000 and 10,000 FCFA; coins are in denominations of 25, 50, 100, 200, 250 and 500 FCFA; the 5 and 10 FCFA coins have all but disappeared.
 The majority of transactions are carried out with small-denomination bills (500, 1,000 and 2,000 FCFA) and 100 and 200 FCFA coins.
-The 5,000 and 10,000 FCFA denominations are in much better condition than the others, as they are rarely used, whereas there is sometimes a real shortage of small-denomination notes and even coins.
+The 5,000 and 10,000 FCFA denominations are in much better condition than the others, as they are little used, whereas there is sometimes a real shortage of small denominations and even of change.
 So it's important to have change on hand for small purchases, otherwise you'll be unable to buy anything.
 To make up for this shortage of small change, some retailers will give you a credit note, which you can deduct from your next purchase.

 Exchange rates.
 Aligned with the euro, the exchange rate is 655.96 FCFA to €1.